2024 Summer Undergraduate Research Program (SURP) Symposium

 Abstract

-Bacteriophages (‘phages’) are viruses that parasitize (and often kill) specific bacteria, including the common soil inhabitants Bacillus cereus and B. anthracis.
-Bacillus cereus is a foodborne pathogen that can produce toxins, causing two types of gastrointestinal illness: the emetic (vomiting) syndrome and the diarrhoeal syndrome.
+Bacteriophages (phages) are viruses that parasitize (and often kill) specific bacteria, including the common soil inhabitants Bacillus cereus and Bacillus anthracis.
+B. cereus is a foodborne pathogen that can produce toxins, causing two types of gastrointestinal illness: vomiting and diarrhea.
 When the emetic toxin (cereulide) is produced in the food, vomiting occurs after ingestion of the contaminated food.
-Bacillus anthracis causes considerably more serious inhalation, gastrointestinal or cutaneous anthrax disease.
-Practical therapeutic or prophylaxis applications against these diseases include ‘phage therapy’, where phages work against bacterial disease agents.
-Phages suitable for phage therapy applications would need to be physically stable under a wide variety of production, storage, transport and application conditions.
-We continue work toward molecular characterization of structural proteins of ‘stability selected’ and ‘non selected’ phages, using protein mass spectrometry.
+B. anthracis causes shortness of breath, gastrointestinal or skin anthrax disease.
+Possible applications against these diseases include phage therapy, where phages work against bacterial disease agents.
+Potential phage antibacterials could be beneficial for therapeutic applications.
+Our study investigates whether there are any protein variations between physical durability-selected and non-selected phages.
+We originally increased and then purified the number of phages from urban prairie planting soil and selected individual phages for their experiments.
+Phages were selected for phage therapy applications and were physically stable under a wide variety of conditions, similar to production, storage, transport, and application.
+We cultivated selected and unselected B. anthracis in Tryptic Soy Broth at 30°C to standard log phase.
+The purified phage's structural proteins were analyzed and further purified by isoelectric focusing, SDS-PAGE gel electrophoresis, and protein spot incisions.
+Proteins were then reduced, iodinated, and digested with trypsin protease, then suspended in acetonitrile.
+Using Liquid Chromatographic Mass Spectrometry, we continue working toward the molecular characterization of structural proteins of stability-selected and non-selected phages.

 Start Date